-According to the Carpet and Rug Institute, having carpets inside your home provides a number of benefits.
+According to the Carpet and Rug Institute, having carpets inside your home provides some benefits.

 A brand new carpet is one of the best investments you may have.
-But failing to maintain it can turn this passive filter into an active health hazard.
+But failing to maintain it can turn this passive filter into an existing health hazard.

 One of the best tools to have at your disposal outside of a vacuum cleaner is a carpet cleaner.
 And in this review, we’ll look at the best carpet cleaners available right now in the market.

-Not only that I’ll show you how to choose the right one for your needs at home.
+Not only that, but I’ll also show you how to choose the right one for your needs at home.

 |Separate clean & dirty water tank|

 2 x 20-volt lithium ion

 Lots of people make the mistake of thinking that an upright vacuum is enough to maintain carpet.
 The truth is, it takes more than just a good vacuum cleaner to keep carpets clean.

 You’ll need a device that can dig in and clean deep under carpet fiber and remove any stains that may be present.